How to Find the Perfect Wedding Venue

 It takes 75 plus hours to find your dream wedding venue so take it slow because you most likely have a life and are busy with work so just take it one step at a time.

 Pay attention to the staff and their customer service.
 You’re going to be asking a lot of questions throughout the planning process if you don’t have a planner.
 The way they treat you now is a good indicator of what the rest of the relationship will look like.
-If they aren’t accommodating from the get-go then don’t expect them to be throughout the process- the venue is sometimes worth it.
+If they aren’t accommodating from the get-go then don’t expect them to be throughout the process.

-Lastly, some venues have a REQUIRED vendor list which is different from a preferred vendor list.
+Lastly, some venues have a REQUIRED vendor list which is different from a PREFERRED vendor list.
 If they do have a required set of vendors ask for that list to make sure they give you viable options to choose from.
+You don’t want to be stuck with a venue and a list you don’t like.

 Outline your guest list